Governor Chris Christie • Lt.Governor Kim Guadagno

 Back to the Questions

-28. Can a remediating party include additional language on notification signs or in notification letters and/or fact sheets?
+28. Can a remediating party include additional wording on notification signs or in notification letters and/or fact sheets?

 Yes, a remediating party may add language in addition to the required language to a notification sign, letter, or fact sheet.